10 steps for a successful weight loss mindset

 Don’t let this process defeat or overwhelm you.
-Instead, think of it as empowering yourself to face adversity and anticipate tests of your commitment.
+Instead, think of it as empowering yourself to face adversity and anticipate temptations or tests of your commitment.
 You are girding yourself with resources and choices in order to triumph over the natural struggles of doing any lifestyle change.

 4. Rate your confidence and focus on your strengths

 How confident are you that you can keep focused on your motivation as suggested in tip #1, adopt the diet you selected in tip #2, and plan for challenges in tip #3?